 - PhD, University of California Irvine

-Stefka teaches in the Communication, Culture, & Media Undergraduate Program and the Rhetoric, Theory, and Culture Graduate Program.
+Stefka serves as the Director of the Communication, Culture, & Media Undergraduate Program and teaches in the Rhetoric, Theory, and Culture Graduate Program.

 - Visual Studies

 - Proto-Algorithmic War: How the Iraq War became a laboratory for algorithmic logicsPalgrave Press, Social and Cultural Studies of Robots and AI series.
 Read More.